Gravitational waveforms from the inspiral of compact binaries in the Brans-Dicke theory in an expanding Universe: Propagation through the FLRW universe

 and the scalar distance

-These two distances are proportional to the electromagnetic luminosity distance $D_L \equiv a(\xi)\Sigma(1+z)$.
+These two distances are proportional to the electromagnetic luminosity distance $D_L \equiv a(t)\Sigma(1+z)$.
 The difference between $D_G$ and $D_L$ originates from the time variation of the effective Planck mass.
 The gravitational distance \eqref{dg} is consistent with previous studies, e.g., Eq.
 (97) in \cite{PhysRevD.103.064075} and Eq.
 (14) in \cite{PhysRevD.99.083504}.
 However, the scalar distance \eqref{ds} is different from the scalar distance defined by Eq.
 (103) in Dalang et al. \cite{PhysRevD.103.064075}, since we focus on the breathing polarization $h_b$ which is directly observable but they discuss the scalar perturbation\footnote{In addition, there is a typo in Eq.
 (103) in \cite{PhysRevD.103.064075}, which should be corrected as $ D_S = \sqrt{\frac{N(\bar{\varphi}_o,\bar{X}_o)}{N(\bar{\varphi}_s,\bar{X}_s)}} D_L \ne D_G$.}.

 The above time domain waveforms \eqref{otz}-\eqref{hb2z} are new results.
+Compared with the previous studies in modified gravity theories, our technical improvement is that we reveal the initial conditions of the geometric optics equations explicitly and use the initial conditions to solve these equations.
+To our best knowledge, the previous studies on the waveforms in the local wave zone have never attempted to propagate the waveforms to the distant wave zone; while the previous studies on the wave propagation effects have never attempted to find the initial conditions by solving the wave generation problem.

 Compared with the gravitational waveforms in GR (Eqs.
 (4.191)-(4.195) in \cite{maggiore2008gravitational}), the waveforms \eqref{otz}-\eqref{hb2z} have amplitude correction $\tilde{g}^\frac23$, phase correction due to $K$ and $K_1$, an extra polarization $h_b$, and different cosmological distances $D_G$ and $D_S$.
 Here $\tilde{g}^\frac23$, $K$ and $K_1$, and $h_b$ represent wave generation effects, while $D_G$ and $D_S$ are wave propagation effects.
 Note that the factor $\tilde{g}^\frac23$ is not absorbed into the definition of gravitational distance $D_G$, since $\tilde{g}$ defined by Eq. \eqref{gtilde} depends on the properties of the binary system, besides its location in the universe.
 We recall that $\tilde{g}$ corresponds to the modification of Kepler's law \cite{PhysRevD.102.124035}.